-- Powerful vertical steam feature and burst of steam at 200g/min.
+- Powerful vertical steam feature and a burst of steam at 200g/min.

 - Stainless steel precision tip allows it to glide smoothly while ironing and reach tricky areas.

-- variable steam feature that allows control of steam output depending on the fabric.
+- a variable steam feature that allows control of steam output depending on the fabric.

 - relatively heavy and can be tiresome over a long period of use.

-- Its water tank is poorly labelled and water level not visible.
+- Its water tank is poorly labeled and water level not visible.